 Suicide claims the lives of over 1,300 Pennsylvanians each year – an average of 3.5 lives each day.
-It is the third leading cause of death for young people ages 15-24.
+It is the second leading cause of death for young people ages 10-24.

 Since the 1980s, Pennsylvania has made strong efforts to prevent youth suicide through programs such as the Student Assistance Program (SAP), Services for Teens at Risk (STAR Center), the Yellow Ribbon Program, and a variety of other approaches in local areas.
 In 2001, Pennsylvania developed its own youth suicide prevention plan, based on the National Strategy for Suicide Prevention: Goals and Objectives for Action.
 One of the goals in the plan is to “promote awareness that youth suicide is a public health problem that is preventable.”
 This website is one way we are to working to achieve that goal.
 Note: This website focuses on Youth Suicide Prevention in Pennsylvania.